ourbunka/aidadiffusion/README.md

 If you gitclone this repo, you need to copy these python libraries into aidadiffusion/diffusers/vendor directory -diffusers
--torch ( pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117)
+-torch ( pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118)

 you also need to accept stablediffusion license on huggingface, download stable-diffusion-v2-1 repo.
 Then, copy to aidadiffusion/diffusers/